Louis-udm/NER-BERT-CRF/README.md

 Someone construct model with BERT, LSTM and CRF, like this [BERT-BiLSTM-CRF-NER](https://github.com/FuYanzhe2/Name-Entity-Recognition/tree/master/BERT-BiLSTM-CRF-NER), but in theory, the BERT mechanism has replaced the role of LSTM, so I think LSTM is redundant.

+For the performance, BERT+CRF is always a little better than single BERT in my experience, but I adjusted the parameters many times, still a little bit worse than the original paper.
+If anyone knows, can you tell me?

 ## Requirements
 - python 3.6
 - pytorch 1.0.0